Meet Mike Tate: a visionary leader for 4-H, youth development

 - Although the $3.4 million Vision 2021: Campaign for Kettunen Center launched in 1994, just after Tate’s departure, his vision helped to pave the way for improving facilities (including the addition of the Red Oak wing and Mawby Learning Center), grounds and 4-H environmental programs.

-Additionally, the Michigan 4-H Children’s Garden opened in 1993 on the campus of MSU as the first youth-focused garden located on a university campus.
-The Michigan 4-H Children’s Garden became known as the “most creative half-acre in America” and among Tate’s most memorable and successful projects during his tenure at MSU.
+Additionally, the Michigan 4-H Children’s Gardens opened in 1993 on the campus of MSU as the first youth-focused garden located on a university campus.
+The Michigan 4-H Children’s Gardens became known as the “most creative half-acre in America” and among Tate’s most memorable and successful projects during his tenure at MSU.

 With support from Tate and other MSU leaders, a plan was created and potential donors were identified for the garden – 4-H friends, staff, retirees and the MSU community.
 When Tate’s mother passed away, he sponsored the Sundial Garden in her memory.